-On the next page, there are some photos of what the Tāwhiri Warehouse currently looks like from outside.
-These photos will be updated closer to the festival, once the building is complete.
+Here are some photos of what the Tāwhiri Warehouse currently looks like from outside.
+This photo will be updated closer to the festival, once the building is complete.

 This first photo was taken from directly opposite the entrance to the venue.